TareqHsn/CSMsln-Updated/README.md

 Assalamuyalaikum,

 Project Overview:
-Welcome to my project repository.
 This is a task management application built to demonstrate my coding skills and proficiency in .NET Core development.
 Below, you will find a detailed guide to set up and run the project.

 Technologies Used:
 Backend: .NET Core (MVC) Version 8